geotools/geotools/docs/user/library/metadata/metadata.rst

 * Synchronise: really safe, but you pay a performance hit when reading values from many threads
 * Immutable: super safe as you can only configure the object during creation, allowing it to be quickly read from many threads at once.
 It is however inconvenient to setup.

-With the limitations of those two ideas in mind, the metadata has an interesting compromise:
+With the limitations of those two ideas in mind, the metadata has an interesting compromize:

 * Freeze: set up the object in one thread, and freeze it into a read-only mode